rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 fixed deposits (assuming no major maintenance costs throughout the lifetime of the solar plant).
 With declining solar installation cost, this certainly becomes an attractive investment.
-My total system cost was bit higher due to a custom-built GI super-structure, therefore the RoI would greatly improve for deployments with a basic rooftop structure.
+My total system cost was bit higher due to a custom-built GI super-structure, therefore the ROI would greatly improve for deployments with a basic rooftop structure.

 Some environmental [stats](https://solarrooftop.gov.in/rooftop_calculator) for